 The Nepali rupees are issued in the Notes of Rs 1, Rs 5, Rs 10, Rs 50, Rs 100, Rs 500 and Rs 1000.
 Different colors make them easy to distinguish.
 The amounts are written in English on the back side of the note.

 Money exchangers are widely spread across the tourist area of Kathmandu and Pokhara.
 You may also exchange the currency in the hotel.
 Major international currencies including US Dollars, Pound Sterling, and Euro are readily accepted.
-While officially exchanging money from the money exchanger, you are required to show the passport, and you are issued with a foreign exchange encashment receipt showing your identify with the amount of hard currency you have exchanged.
+While officially exchanging money from the money exchanger, you are required to show the passport, and you are issued with a foreign exchange encashment receipt showing your identity with the amount of hard currency you have exchanged.

 Approx. exchange rate as of 12 May 2017:

 Power comes out at 220 volts/50 cycles per second.
-Lengthy power cuts “load shedding” are daily occurrence.
+Lengthy power cuts “load shedding” are a daily occurrence.
 Good hotel and restaurants will have backup generators.
 The European standard two-pin socket is most common.

-Make sure you are healthy before you start travelling.
+Make sure you are healthy before you start traveling.
 If you require any specific medicine, take an adequate supply of it, as it may not be available locally.
 Carry a part of the packaging showing the generic name rather than the brand, which make getting replacements easier.
 Carry a legal prescription from your doctor to show that you legally use the medication.
 Anyone with known heart disease should carry a recent copy of the ECG.
 This is useful in aiding quick diagnosis of a problem if that may arise.

 No special inoculation/immunization is required for Nepal visit.
 However, we recommend the clients get themselves immunized against a certain illness that is not prevalent in their home country such as Typhoid, Malaria, Meningitis, Hepatitis etc.